datenstrom/yellow/CONTRIBUTING.md

 ## How do I contribute?

 Feedback and pull requests are very welcome.
-Our prime goal is making technology with practical use for people.

 1. **Make it work**, then make it better.
 2. **Give feedback**, it helps to understand what people need.
-3. **Fix a problem**, aim for the simplest technical solution that works.
+3. **Fix a problem**, use the simplest solution that actually works.

 Thank you.
 Your help is much appreciated. :+1: